BlockSigner/cove/site/content/english/features.md

   {{< features-item src="features/visual-signature.svg"
     headline="Visual signature"
-    description="Customise your personal visual signature and upload your personal handwritten signature as a PNG, JPG or GIF.">}}
+    description="Customise your visual signature and upload your handwritten signature as a PNG, JPG or GIF.">}}

 {{< /features-container >}}